The bumpy dirt lane to Hotel Tugu Lombok winds past emerald fields with cows and stands of palm trees.

 If you like modern high-tech hotels, with fancy lighting and big TVs, this Lombok luxury resort may not be right for you.

-If this post was helpful, pin to Pinterest, so others can see it too!
+If this Lombok hotel review was helpful, pin it to Pinterest, so others can see it too!